WebEngineering-Univaq/WE_Lecture_Slides/english/HTML_EN.book.md

 Menu items could be created using the common `<li>` and `<hr>` elements and with specific attributes like *type*, *label*, *icon*, *disabled*, *checked*, *radiogroup*, *default*, *command*.

-However, this element seemed to be useless and a potential source of ambiguities, thus **it has been removed from the final HTML5 specification**.
+However, this element seemed to be useless and a potential source of ambiguities, thus **it has been initially removed from the final HTML5 specification**, while it is now accepted as a mere synonym of `<ul>`, with different semantics.

 Currently, even if several browsers still contain a prototypal implementation of these elements, the most correct way to define a menu structure is to use the "common" unordered lists.